Kaltsoon/nosql/material/3-mongo-operations.md

 > [!IMPORTANT]
 > Save the list of documents in the `book` collection to a file.

-## Aggregation operations

-MongoDB supports similar aggregation operations as SQL's `GROUP BY` clause and aggregation functions such as `COUNT` and `SUM`.
-Read the [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) guide.
-Then, implement and execute the following aggregations in MongoDB Shell:

-1. Display the total number of books in the library.
-Hint: [$group](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) (take a look at the [examples](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/#examples)) and [$count](https://www.mongodb.com/docs/manual/reference/operator/aggregation/count-accumulator/) operators
-2. Display the total number of book copies in the libary.
-Hint: [$sum](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sum/) operator
-3. Display the number of books by each author
-4. Display the number of book copies by each author
-5. Display the number of book copies in the "Fantasy" category.
-Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator

-> [!IMPORTANT]
-> Save the mentioned queries to a file.

 ## Designing data model for the project

 Now that we know about the MongoDB data model and the basic database operations, it is time to design a small database of our own.
 The database should consist of at least two collections.
 Here's a couple examples for inspiration: